Wisconsin is primarily a rural state with a large population of Amish living off grid.

 Pit privies are legal under Wisconsin State law.
-Local counties may forbid them, but many rural counties even specifically allow them in their laws and have exact rules about setbacks and design standards.
-Having these clear regulations is actually a good thing.
+Local counties may forbid them, but many rural counties specifically allow them in their laws and have exact rules about setbacks and design standards.
+Having these clear regulations is a good thing.
 You will know whether your pit privy falls within the rules and don’t have to worry about whether some local health inspector will arbitrarily grant your permit.

 Graywater Recycling Laws

 Even though Wisconsin encourages water reuse, the plumbing laws don’t make it easy to do so legally.
 Most graywater – including laundry water – must be disposed of in a wastewater system.
 To reuse the water, you’d need to treat it first, even for flushing toilets.
 Read the law about indirect piping here.

 Many places in Wisconsin require you to get a permit before installing a wood heater or stove in your home.
 You may even need to submit a lot of paperwork about the heater or stove with your application.
 New wood stoves will have to meet the federal EPA standards.
 More on that here.